Denver Car Accident Attorney

 Who Will Pay My Initial Medical Expenses?

 Immediately following an accident, if you are injured, seek medical attention.
-It is important to see a doctor if you have injuries from the accident for two reasons.
+It is important to see a doctor if you have injuries for two reasons.
 First, you need to make sure you get the medical treatment that you need.
 There is no need to make your injuries worse by delaying the treatment you need.
-Second, by seeing a doctor you are making sure to document the injuries you have sustained as a result of the accident.
+Second, by seeing a doctor you are making sure to document the injuries you have sustained as a result of the crash.

 If you have been in an accident, especially a serious one, you may be in the hospital and rehabilitation for quite some time.
 Initially, you are going to have to cover your medical expenses.
 You can do this either by using your own insurance, or if you don’t have insurance you will have to pay for the expense out of pocket.